Camera-Based HRV Prediction for Remote Learning Environments: Experiment and Results

 \subsection{Datasets and Metrics}

 In addition to the RLAP dataset, there are two other datasets used for testing: UBFC\citep{ubfcrppg}, which includes 42 video clips from 42 subjects, with each clip lasting 1 min; and PURE\citep{pure}, which includes 59 videos from 10 subjects, with each clip lasting 1 min.
 For the PURE dataset, each subject performed six types of head movements: steady, talking, slow and fast translation between head movements and the camera plane, and small and medium head rotation.

-Estimating heart rate (HR) involves three metrics: mean absolute error (MAE), root mean square error (RMSE), and Pearson correlation coefficient ($\rho$).
+We evaluated the accuracy of four tasks, Heart Rate (HR), Standard Deviation of NN intervals (SDNN), Proportion of NN50 (pNN50), Root Mean Square of the Successive Differences (RMSSD).
+The HR was measured using the Welch method, coupled with a 30-210 BPM bandpass filter.
+The HRV analysis was conducted using the HeartPy toolkit\citep{9heartpy}, \citep{heartpy1}.